 Myth 3- Every student identified with blindness or low vision goes to a school for the blind

 Do all blind kids go to a school for the blind?
 No, many of them are able to receive services in their home school district.
 Even though I was a student identified with low vision, I attended the same public school as everyone else.
-I have several friends who are totally blind who also attend/attended public school.
-Students with vision impairments in the public school system often receive services from a teacher of the vision impaired (TVI) that can provide educational supports for the teachers.
+I have several friends who are totally blind (or have no usable vision) who also attend/attended public school.
+Students with visual impairments in the public school system often receive services from a teacher of the visually impaired (TVI) that can provide educational support for the teachers.
 Students also have an IEP or 504 plan that allows them to receive accommodations in the classroom.

 - Eight Things You Need To Know About Your Disability Accommodations

 - Common Classroom Accommodations For Low Vision

 Myth 4- Only full-time students can attend programs